afzal442/DocumentationEnhancementAtsktime/README.md

 To make it easier for users and developers of sktime to recognize their contributions more visibly and formally to encourage long-term maintenance of their contributions

 ### The problem
+There is a lack of an estimator overview in sktime linking code (classes or functions), with their docstring, the contributor and literature.
+This makes it hard for users when they have a question to ask about any particular code or an algorithm.

 ### The solution
+To solve the problem, we need to implement an automated learning algorithm.

 ## :ear_of_rice: Who are we?